-During our 2020 Summer Forum, our Transactional Pro Bono Opportunities panel will feature law firm and public-interest lawyers who work with clients on a variety of transactional matters ranging from contracts and compliance, to business incorporation, and helping startups and small businesses grow.
+During our 2021 Summer Forum, our Transactional Pro Bono panel will feature law firm and public-interest lawyers who work with clients on a variety of transactional matters ranging from contracts and compliance to business incorporation and helping startups and small businesses grow.
 The panel will also discuss how pro bono attorneys can help to make a difference by advocating for policies to promote good government and help in making the legal system just and accessible to all.

-The panel will take place on July 9, 2020, from 12:00-1:00 pm ET, and will be moderated by Susie Hoffman, a Washington Council of Lawyers board member, Public Service Partner at Crowell & Moring, and current President of the D.C.
+The panel will take place on June 3, 2021, from 1:15-2:30 pm ET, and will be moderated by Susie Hoffman, a Washington Council of Lawyers board member, Public Service Partner at Crowell & Moring, and immediate Past-President of the D.C.
 Bar.
-Although Susie has a litigation background, her wide-ranging experience with advocacy and nonprofit work will help set the stage for a rich discussion about how lawyers can make a difference outside the courtroom.
+Susie’s wide-ranging experience with advocacy and nonprofit work will help set the stage for a rich discussion about how lawyers can make a difference outside the courtroom.

 This year’s panelists will include:

 Nicole Austin-Hillery is Human Rights Watch’s inaugural U.S. Program Executive Director, and former Director and Counsel of The Brennan Center’s Washington, D.C. office.

 Darryl Maxwell, DC Bar Pro Bono Program’s Community Economic Development Project